ElhananFine/WhatsAppCloudAPI/README.md

 Listening to these events is straightforward and can be done using the ``` client.on("event-name") ``` method.
 The listener emits a single object that can be received as a callback.

 # Objects:
-Here's the translation of your documentation into English:

 **Message Object Contents:**
 - `from` - Sender's phone number (string)